 Yikes — I’m so sorry to hear that you’ve been put in such a tough situation.
 We sort of discussed this when we talked about how to stick to your gluten-free diet at a business lunch or how to diet while working a corporate gig, but that was a while ago.
 What is the best way for anyone with a dietary restriction to handle a business lunch?
 I can’t wait to hear what the readers have to say.

-- Talk to the secretary doing the ordering.
+Talk to the person doing the ordering.
 “Thank you so much for ordering lunch!
 Not a big deal, but may I request a vegetarian option next time?
 I’d really appreciate it!”
 If you can, get a hold of the menu so you can be specific in your suggestion.

 Readers, how do you handle a dietary restriction at an office function like this?
 Particularly for those of you following a voluntary diet: how do you walk the line between being true to yourself and your diet, without seeming fussy?